CMLPlatform/relab/docs/src/content/docs/user-guides/rpi-cam.md

 From the camera detail screen you can:

-- View the live preview (snapshot polling) and connection status.
+- View the live preview (LL-HLS) and connection status.
 - Edit the camera name and description.
-- Regenerate the API key (the old key is invalidated immediately; the Pi will automatically reconnect with the new key).
 - Delete the camera.

 ## Practical Advice